 This is not the correct truthmaking condition.
 Never mind that it is highly unclear what it means for a state to have a fusion of negative individuals as its Theme.
 The main issue is one of relative scope, analogous to the problem described for the Disjunctive Predication principle.
-We want the negation contributed by each negative individual, \neg Houdini, \neg Presto, ..., contributed by no magician to take scope above the disjunctive VP, which would result in a truthmaker for (86-a) being a state of Houdini neither vanishing nor turning into a dove fused with similar negative states for all the other magicians.
+We want the negation contributed by each negative individual, ¬Houdini, ¬Presto, ..., from no magician to take scope above the disjunctive VP, which would result in a truthmaker for (89-a) being a state of Houdini neither vanishing nor turning into a dove fused with similar negative states for all the other magicians.
 However, the composition with Bind fails to deliver this result.